linkrjr/simple_breadcrumbs/README.markdown

-# Breadcrumbs
+# Simple Breadcrumbs

-This plugin is an attempt to implementation a simple to use breadcrumbs renderer.
+This plugin is an attempt to implementation a simple to use simple breadcrumbs renderer.
-The code here was initially implemented as a core lib on a project a later turned into a plugin.
+The code here was initially implemented as a core lib of a project and later on turned into a gem.

-The code was initially based on Przemysław Szeryf Kowalczyk sample code posted on his blog (http://szeryf.wordpress.com/2008/06/13/easy-and-flexible-breadcrumbs-for-rails/) and then moved on and turned into this plugin.

 ## Install

+gem install simple_breadcrumbs

+### Rails 3

+Include in your Gemfile

+gem 'simple_breadcrumbs'

+### Rails 2

+Include in your environment.rb

+config.gem 'simple_breadcrumbs'

+### As a plugin

-script/plugin install git://github.com/linkrjr/breadcrumbs
+script/plugin install git://github.com/linkrjr/simple_breadcrumbs

 ## Usage